 Digital copies prepared for teaching may be saved so that the digital copies are only accessible to the teaching group for whom they have been prepared.
 Digital copies prepared for teaching may be distributed via the secure network or via email to the teaching group.

+The scope of Kopiosto's copying licence does not include music, moving pictures or computer software.
+Nor does it apply to materials under independent licence, agreements or other authorisations of use, such as digital learning materials and materials shared under the Creative Commons licence.
 Creative Commons is a licensing system in which the author defines the rights of his/her work for the users.
 The author thus allows the users to utilize his/her work more broadly than the copyright laws would otherwise permit.
 With Creative Commons licenses, images and other materials may be copied and used in educational materials under the terms of the license.
-More information, see Creative Commons licences.
+More information, see Creative Commons licences in this LibGuide.

 Other permissions may also permit the use of works.
 Therefore, always need to check the terms and conditions of the sites you use.

-Paid licensed e-materials inducing databases, e-books, online journals and other e-materials may be used for teaching, study and research purposes.
-Hanken Library has subscribed E-resources via the Finnish National Electronic Library (FinELib), and directly from the publishers and database vendors.
+- Paid licensed e-materials inducing databases, e-books, online journals and other e-materials may be used for teaching, study and research purposes.
+Hanken Library has subscribed e-resources via the Finnish National Electronic Library (FinELib), and directly from the publishers and database vendors.
 Terms and conditions vary by each e-resource.
 More information, see E-resources and their access rights via FinELib.
+Note that e-books with single user license in Hanken's Hanna are poorly suited as course books.
+If you still want to use such an e-book for your course, please contact the library (email@example.com) so the library may investigate the possibility of extending the license.

-Presenting music or audio record is allowed.
+- Presenting music or audio record is allowed for teaching purpose in a closed course environment.
 Record can be reproduced from the CD or internet.
 Presenting music publicly requires permission, for example, from the artist and the producer.
+More information, see Music in Art Universities Copyright Advice by Aalto University.

-Embedding media as a part of teaching material is only allowed if the service provider gives such an opportunity to embed media.
+- Embedding online media as a part of teaching material is only allowed if the service provider gives such an opportunity to embed media.

-It is allowed to share with and give students links to the materials, for example, a YouTube-link, for the students to view the material themselves.
+It is allowed to share with and give students the links to the materials, for example, a YouTube-link, for the students to view the material themselves.
 This is regarded as private use.
-Linking must be made so that the viewer understands that the material is in the other platform than the teaching materials.
+Linking should be made in the way that the viewer understands that the material is in the other platform than the teaching materials.

 Teachers' or students' presentations can be saved without permission only in temporary use and in connection with the teaching, for example, studying the presentation for an exam by a student, which is considered as private use.